IntellectualSites/documentation/plotsquared/commands.md

 Use this command to go to the plot of a specific player.

-If no **plot number** is specified, you will be taken to the player's 1st (= oldest) plot.
+If no **plot number** is specified, you will be taken to the player's first (= oldest) plot.
 With the plot nummer you can cycle forwards and backwards by entering numerical values.
-The 1st plot therefore also corresponds to plot number "1".
+The first plot therefore also corresponds to plot number "1".
 With the keyword "last" (or "n") you get to the latest (= newest) plot of the player.
 This corresponds to the plot number "-1".

 normal: